-GENEVA — The coronavirus pandemic is by far the worst global public health emergency declared under a 13-year-old international law for deadly disease outbreaks, World Health Organization Director General Tedros Adhanom Ghebreyesus said on Monday.
+GENEVA (AN) — The coronavirus pandemic is by far the worst global public health emergency declared under a 13-year-old international law for deadly disease outbreaks, World Health Organization Director General Tedros Adhanom Ghebreyesus said on Monday.

 "This is the sixth time a global health emergency has been declared under the International Health Regulations, but it is easily the most severe," the United Nations health agency chief told a press briefing.
 "Almost 16 million cases have now been reported to WHO, and more than 640,000 deaths.
 And the pandemic continues to accelerate.
 In the past 6 weeks, the total number of cases has roughly doubled."

 WHO's International Health Regulations, which took effect in June 2007, are legally binding among 196 nations.
 They lay out nations' rights and obligations towards disease outbreaks and other acute public health risks.

 When an extraordinary threat emerges, WHO can formally declare it to be a "public health emergency of international concern."
 That imposes safeguards and requirements for nations to follow.